hudongsheng-debug/-FITS-QuickLook-Mobile/README.md

 FITS files remain on your device unless you explicitly authorize compact scientific context to be sent to a selected cloud AI provider.

+## Version 7.1.2 Features
+### The redesigned Row & Column Analysis workspace is here.

+Profile and Advanced have been completely redesigned and unified into the new **Row & Column Analysis** workspace.

+- Analyze individual rows and columns.
+- Display multiple row or column profiles together.
+- Analyze summed profiles across selected row or column ranges.
+- Highlight selected rows, columns, and summed ranges directly on the image.
+- Zoom, pan, and double-tap to reset the image preview.
+- Full-screen plots with zooming, cursor inspection, statistics, and CSV export.
+- Double-tap to enter precise row or column indices.
+- View and search the complete FITS Header.
+- Optimized interfaces for iPhone, iPad, and Light/Dark Mode.
+- Fixed issues with file tabs, Reset, Live Activities, and more.
+- Expanded localization and updated Help content.

 ## Acknowledgements
 Project: LAMOST，China